 Optional Carrying Strap

-The carrying strap is simply a few stiches wide and long enough for a person to carry the rolled up mat cross body or over the shoulder.
+The carrying strap is simply a few stitches wide and long enough for a person to carry the rolled up mat cross body or over the shoulder.
 Roll the mat like a tube, attach one end of the strap and test the length of the mat on a volunteer to gauge the length needed before attaching the second end.
+Yoga mat straps also make a very practical and useful carrying strap.

 Eco Friendly Knit And Crochet Projects